Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 others is one of the most important skills you'll develop in open source.

 > [As a new contributor,] I quickly realized I had to ask questions if I wanted to be able to close the issue.
-I skimmed through the code base.
+I skimmed through the codebase.
 Once I had some sense of what was going on, I asked for more direction.
 And voilà!
 I was able to solve the issue after getting all the relevant details I needed.
 > — \@shubheksha, [A Beginner's Very Bumpy Journey Through The World of Open Source](https://www.freecodecamp.org/news/a-beginners-very-bumpy-journey-through-the-world-of-open-source-4d108d540b39/)